Prior to been called Grizzly's it was the Cheadle Ex-Service Centre Club, The Club and Bar 19.

 Located on Bank Street this building has served a number of purposes in the town.
 Originally the building was the bank, which gave the street it’s name; having been built in 1819 as the Cheadle Savings Bank.
 The street was previously called Lower Street, presumably as it was lower down from the High Street, the name changed sometime in the late 1870s.

 The census of 1851 shows that the bank was also doubling as a boarding and day academy ran by William Stevenson, the boarding pupils at that time were James Bakewell, George Rowland and William Rowland.

-The building served as the meeting place for the Cheadle Freemasons Lodge some time during the late 1800s, the group moved to the newly built town hall in 1895 (around 1916 moving to their current lodge building).
+The building served for a short time as the meeting place for the Cheadle Freemasons Lodge, before the group moved to the newly built town hall in 1895 (around 1916 moving to their current lodge building).

 In 1940 the local British Legion secured enough funds to purchase the building, during World War II it served as the base for Cheadle’s Home Guard – in a yard over the road from the building is a concrete shed, believed to be a WW2 bomb shelter.